sivareddyit/qubership-envgene/docs/envgene-objects.md

 ParameterSets can be parameterized using Jinja and [macros](/docs/template-macros.md).
 In this case, the file should be named `<paramset-name>.yaml.j2` or `<paramset-name>.yml.j2`.

-**Location:** `/templates/parameters/` folder and its subfolders, but with a nesting level of no more than three
+**Location:** `/templates/parameters/` folder and its subfolders, but with a nesting level of no more than two

 ```yaml
 # Optional